Best Film for the Nikon Nikkorex Zoom 35

 Bulk Loading Film

-Considered one of the most widely used ways to lower your expenses on film is to buy a roll of 100’ of film and load it into canisters yourself.
+Considered one of the best ways to spend less money on film is to buy a bulk roll of 100’ of film and manually load it into canisters yourself.

-Keep in mind that you are only going to be able to get 100-foot rolls of black and white film.
-This is due to the fact black & white film is quite a bit easier and more affordable to process yourself.
+Take into account that you are only going to be able to get 100 foot rolls of black and white film.
+This is in part because black & white film is quite a bit easier and more affordable to process yourself.

 Home Developing and Scanning

-Black & white film is significantly simpler to develop yourself.
-Temperature and development times are not as critical to get correct with black and white films as time and temperatures are for transparency or color negative.
+Black and white film is much simpler to develop yourself.
+Developer temperature and time are both not as vital to do correctly with black & white film as time and temperatures are for color negative or transparency film.